jlswall/M3/README.md

 # M3
-code for M3 R package
+This repository contains the code for the M3 R package.